ServiceStack/servicestack.net/MyApp/_posts/2024-02-07_servicestack-endpoint-routing.md

 This is a departure from building upon our own platform-agnostic abstractions which allowed the same ServiceStack code-base to run on both .NET Core and .NET Framework.
-Our focus going forward will be to instead adopt De facto standards and conventions of the latest .NET platform which does mean ServiceStack's new value-added features are only available in the latest .NET 8+ LTS release.
+Our focus going forward will be to instead adopt De facto standards and conventions of the latest .NET platform which also means ServiceStack's new value-added features are only available in the latest **.NET 8+** release.

 ### ServiceStack Middleware

-Whilst ServiceStack integrates into ASP.NET Core Apps as custom middleware into ASP.NET Core's HTTP Request Pipeline, it invokes its own black-box of functionality from there, implemented using its own suite of disconnected features.
+Whilst ServiceStack integrates into ASP.NET Core Apps as custom middleware into ASP.NET Core's HTTP Request Pipeline, it invokes its own black-box of functionality from there, implemented using its own suite of overlapping features.

-Whilst this allows ServiceStack to have full control over how to implement its own features, it's not as integrated as it could be, where there are limits on what ServiceStack Features could be used within external ASP .NET Core MVC Controllers, Razor Pages, Minimal APIs, etc. The ability to apply application-wide authorization policies across an Application entire surface area, using and configuring different JSON Serialization implementations.
+Whilst this allows ServiceStack to have full control over how to implement its features, it's not as integrated as it could be, with there being limits on what ServiceStack Functionality could be reused within external ASP .NET Core MVC Controllers, Razor Pages, etc. and inhibited the ability to apply application-wide authorization policies across an Application entire surface area, using and configuring different JSON Serialization implementations.

 ### Areas for tighter integration

-The major areas we've identified that could benefit from tighter integration with ASP.NET Core include:
+The major areas we've identified that would benefit from tighter integration with ASP.NET Core include:

  - [Funq IOC Container](https://docs.servicestack.net/ioc)
  - [ServiceStack Routing](https://docs.servicestack.net/routing) and [Request Pipeline](https://docs.servicestack.net/order-of-operations)